AreaLayer/FireBolt/doc/files.md

 - Data: Data for app
 - Hypercore: Main functions on Hypercore
 - Lightning: Main functions on Lightning Network
-- Nostr
+- Nostr: Main functions on Nostr
-- Pages
+- Pages:  Main functions for pages
-- Payjoin
+- Payjoin:  Main functions on Payjoin
-- Rust
+- Rust:  Main functions on Rust
-- Server
-- TBD
+- Server:  Main functions on server
+- TBD:  Main functions on Web5
-- UI
+- UI:  Main functions on UI
-- Android
+- Android:  Main functions on Android
-- Components
-- Constants
+- Components:  Main components on app
+- Constants:  Main constants on app
-- iOs
+- iOs:  Main functions on iOs
-- PWA
+- PWA:  Main functions on PWA
-- Src